AVIATION ACCIDENT AND AIRPLANE CRASH ATTORNEYS

 Aviation Accident Defined

-In a stricter sense of the word, aviation accident as defined by the Convention of International Civil Aviation Annex 13 is an incident involving the operation of an aircraft where a person becomes seriously injured, the aircraft incurred damage or structural failure or the aircraft becomes missing or inaccessible.
+In a stricter sense of the word, Florida aviation accident Lawyer as defined by the Convention of International Civil Aviation Annex 13 is an incident involving the operation of an aircraft where a person becomes seriously injured, the aircraft incurred damage or structural failure or the aircraft becomes missing or inaccessible.
 This takes place between the time any passenger or crew member boards the plane with the intention to fly until all passengers and crew members have disembarked.
 In addition, aviation incident is an occurrence involving the aircraft operations that could affect the safety of the entire operation.

 Major Causes of Aviation Accident